-In the 51 false arrest complaints reviewed by the Auditor the complainant was informed in writing of the final determination of their complaint Task 23.
+Task 23.
 When a review of an officer's performance is triggered by a data analysis under Section IV.B.1.c.3 of the Voluntary Agreement, the Department shall notify the appropriate supervisor of the officer or officers in question.
 This notice shall include the information available from the database (Task 9 above) that triggered the review.

-The Department has developed a general order on performance evaluation.
-While it has not yet been finalized, the draft contains a requirement for notification of the appropriate supervisor if the EWS identifies an officer who needs intervention.
-Even though the General Order has not been approved, the newly created Early Intervention Unit is already implementing a system in which supervisors are informed when officers they supervise have met the threshold indicators and are in need of intervention.
-The notification includes the indicators that have triggered the need for intervention.
+The Department has developed but not promulgated a general order on performance evaluation.
+Even though the General Order has not been approved, the Auditor has reviewed thirty-two instances where an officer has been flagged by the Early Intervention unit.
+In these cases the Early Intervention Unit is already implementing a system in which supervisors are informed when officers they supervise have met the threshold indicators and are in need of intervention.
+The notification includes the indicators that have triggered the need for intervention and the actions taken.